developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	context.this.sendBroadcast(i);

-###Comments
+### Comments
 The soft scan trigger command should be delayed sufficiently to enable the scanner to complete the task.
-For example, use of delay code similar to that shown below could be used.
+Delay code similar to that shown below could be used:

 	int triggerDelay = 250; // delay in milliseconds